 No reference benchmark for measuring the attainment of the environmental and/or social characteristics promoted by the Fund has been defined.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?